chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

 dotnet_diagnostic.XFA001.severity = error
 ```

-✅ **DO** favor data driven tests where applicable over duplicated tests.
+✅ **DO** favour data-driven tests where applicable over duplicated tests.
 This can be achieved with `Theories` using `InlineData` for compile time constants and `MemberData` for the rest.

 ```csharp
 [Theory]